How to Map EPA MCLs to Relational Database Schemas for Automated Compliance

 """

-and routes anomalies to fallback handlers.
+timestamp, calculate compliance, and route anomalies to fallback handlers.

 """